Many garages are home to workbenches or makeshift art studios. Others give shelter to jet skis, cars or stuff that was cluttering up the house.

 By 1987, Gates had become the world’s youngest billionaire at 31 — not bad for a college dropout.

-Year Established: 1976
+- Year established: 1976

 Apple is synonymous with iPhones today, but it all began with computers in 1976.
 College dropouts Steve Jobs and Steve Wozniak wanted to make user-friendly computers and launched the Apple I out of Jobs’ garage in Los Altos, Calif.
 Wozniak has said in recent years that the “garage” served as more of a storage facility than a design center, however.

-The company went public in 1980, shortly after sales jumped from $7.8 million to $117 million with the release of Apple II and colored graphics.
+The company went public in 1980, shortly after sales jumped from $7.8 million to $117 million with the release of the Apple II and colored graphics.

-Year Established: 1998
+- Year established: 1998

-Google has one of the more well-known startup stories.
 In 1995, Larry Page and Sergey Brin met when Page was receiving a tour of Stanford for graduate school.
 The two got to work in a dorm room before upgrading to garage office space.

 At Stanford, the pair built a search engine (formerly called Backrub) that used links to determine the importance of individual pages on the web.
 It didn’t take long for Silicon Valley investors to notice.
 Sun co-founder Andy Bechtolsheim wrote the duo a check for $100,000, and the rest is history.

-Year Established: 1939
+- Year established: 1939

-Year Established: 1948
+- Year established: 1948

 Today, Mattel is best known for Barbie and Fisher-Price, so it might be hard to believe the product line began with picture frames and a meeting of the minds.
-In 1945, Elliot Handler and his wife Ruth partnered with Matt Matson, a former colleague, and constructed these picture frames out of a Southern California garage.
+In 1945, Elliot Handler and his wife Ruth partnered with Matt Matson, a former colleague, and built picture frames out of a Southern California garage.

 Soon the group created Mattel, inspired by the names Matt and El.
 Despite the success of the frames, Elliot began an artistic side gig: constructing dollhouse furniture out of the picture frame scraps.